Does Kratom Interact With Lorazepam (Ativan)?

 Similar to other medications having opioid-like characteristics, kratom can be addictive.

-However, this potential for addiction and the addiction itself is not as severe or dangerous as opioid addiction.
+However, this potential for addiction is not as severe or dangerous as opioid addiction.

 - Muscle Aches